LongxingTan/open-retrievals/docs/source/quick-start.rst

 4. RAG
 -----------------------------

-We can use open-retrievals easily to build RAG application, or integrated with LangChain or LlamaIndex.
+Use open-retrievals to build RAG easily, or integrated with LangChain or LlamaIndex.